Creater2036/Kaggle/README.md

 # ML-Severity: Challenge to predict how severe a car accident is.
 Required lots of data cleaning using encoding, filling in missing values, and new columns.
 Used Neural Networks and Random Forest for the multi-classification task.

+# World_Health_Statistics: Explored data from the CDC and focused on subjects like basic sanitization, alcohol use, women's violence, and more.
+Used data visualization tools such as plotly and seaborn to generate meaninful graphs of the data and check the validity against online articles or general assumptions people have.